researcher-naman/STockIMG.github.io/README.md

 # STockIMG Webstore 🏬

-This Website design for large scale digital art store.
+This is a Website design for large scale digital art store.

 🎨 Explore, buy, and share digital art effortlessly!
 Our platform for large-scale art stores offers responsive design for any device, a cool light/dark mode switch, and endless customization options 🌈💻.
 With progress bars, an order cart, and favorite sections, it's easy to navigate and find your art favorites ❤️.
 Share art links, join memberships, and enjoy secure login/registration pages for a seamless art experience! 🚀